rprakashg/blog/posts/build_iso_images_for_vpac.md

 date: "2025-11-17"
 author: "Ram Gopinathan"
 published: true
-title: "Using ansible and image builder to create customized RHEL system images for provisioning systems that run virtualized protection and control software"
+title: "Using ansible and image builder to create customized RHEL system images for provisioning systems that run virtualized protection automation and control software"
 categories: ["RHEL", "linux", "os"]
 tags: ["OS", "RHEL", "Linux", "ImageBuilder"]
 archived: false
 ---
-In my last [post](https://rprakashg.github.io/installing-rhel-using-ipmi/) I covered how to perform an IPMI install using a custom ISO but did not go into too much details on how to build a customized ISO for provisioning systems that run virtualized protection and control applications.
+In my last [post](https://rprakashg.github.io/installing-rhel-using-ipmi/) I covered how to perform an IPMI install using a custom ISO but did not go into too much details on how to build a customized ISO for provisioning systems that run virtualized protection automation and control applications.
 In this post I will walk through how to use Ansible and Imagebuilder to achieve just that

 ## Provisioning a Host Machine as Image Builder
 First thing we will need to do is provision imagebuilder host machine.
 I'm going to use a demo AWS environment and provision an EC2 instance using the RHEL 9 AMI provided by Red Hat.
 I've SSH'd into the host and connected it to Red Hat subscription and have ensure the system is up to date with all the packages.
 I've also updated my ansible inventory file like below